mozilla/pontoon/CONTRIBUTING.rst

 Pull requests
 =============

-Pull request summary should indicate the bug the pull request addresses.
+Pull request summary should indicate the issue the pull request addresses.

 Pull request descriptions should cover at least some of the following: